Seneca-BSA/bsa/docs/sep600/lab2.md

 ***Figure 2.2** RC Circuit.*

-1. Without removing your pull-up and pull-down circuit, assemble a RC circuit as given above and attach the input PWM signal to a PWM capable pin of your microcontroller.
+1. Without removing your pull-up and pull-down circuit, assemble an RC circuit as given above and attach the input PWM signal to a PWM-capable pin of your microcontroller.
 Refer to the microcontroller board manual for details on pin assignment.
     > **Lab Question:** What is the RC time constant for your circuit?
 You'll need this for your program.
-1. Modify your code to setup a PWM pin.
+1. Modify your code to set up a PWM pin.
     <hr/><pre>
     int main()
     {